pitvaeltajat/klapi/README.md

 ### Authentication

-KLAPI uses NextAuth.js for authentication.
+Klapi uses NextAuth.js for authentication.
 Currently only authentication with Google is supported.
 New authentication providers can be added in NextAuth.js API route.
 If needed, Google authentication provider can be configured to only allow users from specific domains (own organization).

-KLAPI has 2 user roles: admin and user.
-Any person with Google account can become Kaho user.
+Klapi has 2 user roles: admin and user.
+Any person with Google account can become an user.
 Users can browse equipment and send reservation requests, as well as see their reservation history.
 Admins can edit equipment catalog, manage users and approve/reject reservation requests.

 ## Deployment